The 13 best construction 3D printers in 2019

 Other 3D printed infrastructures

-Aside housing or buildings, construction 3D printers are able to 3D print bridges and space-station infrastructures.
+Aside from housing or buildings, construction 3D printers are able to 3D print bridges and space-station infrastructures.

 3D printed bridges